EU MDR Consulting

 The EU MDR and IVDR have introduced enhanced Post-Market Surveillance (PMS) obligations for medical device and IVD manufacturers.
 Our regulatory experts help businesses establish and maintain robust PMS programs tailored to their specific products.
 We offer comprehensive support in crafting compliant strategies, preparing detailed PMS reports, and ensuring adherence to EU regulatory expectations for ongoing market compliance.

-EC Representative European Authorized Representative for Medical Devices & IVD Companies
+EU Authorized Representative for Medical Device & IVD Companies

 Non-EU manufacturers of medical devices and IVDs must appoint a European Authorized Representative (EU AR) to legally sell their products in Europe.
 An EU AR plays a critical role in managing regulatory documentation, handling incident reporting, and ensuring compliance with post-market requirements.
 With a network of regulatory professionals across Europe, we provide reliable EU AR services, acting as both a regulatory liaison and a strategic commercial partner.